manual therapy & movement

 Pelvic health is intricately linked to your overall health, and to what you have been through.
 This means we have to try to understand the root causes.
 To do this we issue from a holistic model ‘©the pelvic hub’ (based on the bicycle wheel) specifically designed to look at everything from the different systems in your body, to the larger social, cultural and environmental systems that you are a part of.

-The therapy programme is inspired by knowledge developed from years of working – and living – with the human body and the pelvis, combined with an enhanced understanding of the body informed by in-depth dissection studies.
+The therapy is inspired by knowledge developed from years of working – and living – with the human body and the pelvis, combined with an enhanced understanding of the body informed by in-depth dissection studies.
 Hands-on therapy is rooted in listening to the body, combined with yoga movements, breathing and education.
-The aim is to teach you more about your pelvis, to help you find the pieces of your puzzle, and discover what you can do to impact your own pelvic health and make the changes you need to gain long-term improvement.
+The aim is to teach you more about your pelvis, to help you find the pieces of your puzzle, and discover what you can do to impact your own pelvic health and make the changes you need to gain long-term improvement (COMING SOON: this will be available as online learning).
 The hands-on therapy includes both internal and external techniques.

 Dommerholt J, Huijbregts P. Myofascial trigger points.
 Pathophysiology and evidence-informed diagnosis and management.
 Sudbury: Jones and Bartlett; 2011, p.xvii.